 Snow was so deep, city called in the National Guard

-Thanksgiving weather has a notorious history, and perhaps no example is more notorious than what happened 70 years ago when National Guard members were summoned to shovel out city streets.
+Thanksgiving weather has a notorious history, and perhaps no example is more notorious than what happened over 70 years ago when National Guard members were summoned to shovel out city streets.

 Members of the Ohio National Guard use shovels to help free snowbound streets of Cleveland, Ohio, on Nov.
 28, 1950 during the Great Appalachian Storm.
 (AP Photo)